flaccagora/RoboSurgery/README.md

 ### Observation Space

-The observation is a `goal-aware observation space`.
-It consists of a dictionary with information about the robot's position and goal.
+The observation consists of a dictionary with information about the robot's position and goal.
 The dictionary consists of the following 4 keys:

 * `observation`: its value is an `ndarray` of shape `(4,)`.
 It consists of kinematic information of the force-actuated ball.
 The elements of the array correspond to the following: